aduchini/World_Weather_Analysis/README.md

 Using the csv file above, and the Google Directions API, a new list of cities and nearby hotels was compiled, based on a user-selected maximum temperature range (in this case: 75 to 90 F); the data was cleaned up, and saved to a [csv file](vacation_search/vacation_search.csv).

 ## Summary
-This resulting information is displayed in Google Maps:
+This resulting information is displayed in Google Maps.
+Most results appear near the equator, or in the Southern hemisphere because temperatures tend to lower in the northern hemisphere this time of the year:
 ![screenshot Google Maps showing available hotels](vacation_search/WeatherPy_vacation_map.png) *Screenshot of the resulting Google Maps interface, displaying nearby hotels in locations with max temp between 75 and 90 F.*